-19 Best Things to Do in Iceland: It’s Not All About Waterfalls
+19 Best Things to Do in Iceland: Not Another Generic List!

 When you think of Iceland, you will likely picture spectacular thundering waterfalls surrounded by rustic countryside beauty.
 We’ll still share what waterfalls are worth checking out, but there’s more to Iceland than just waterfalls.
 Some of the best things to do in Iceland actually require your stomach and not your legs.
 Let me guide you through our top foodie and outdoor Icelandic experiences you will not want to miss.

 View the Glistening “Diamonds” on a Black Beach

 The “diamonds” on the beach are actually huge chunks of ice that break off from the glacier and drift onto the beach.
 These pieces of polished ice glisten on the black sand beach like diamonds.
 They range in color from white, completely translucent, to blue.

 This spectacular beach is known as Diamond Beach, but the actual Icelandic name is called Breiðamerkursandur.
 Some of these glacier ice pieces are massive!
 Even the small little chunks that break off are incredibly heavy.